Yes: The Defense Base Act Applies to Foreign Nationals

 - American Samoa

 - United Kingdom

 Contact a Dedicated Legal Advocate Today

 If you are a foreign national working pursuant to a government contract with the United States, injuries you sustain on the job may qualify for compensation benefits under the DBA.
-To better determine the nature and extent of your rights under the DBA, you should consult an experienced attorney from The Law Offices of George P. Escobedo & Associates, PLLC for Legal Advice.
+To better determine the nature and extent of your rights under the DBA, you should consult an experienced attorney from The Law Office of George P. Escobedo & Associates, PLLC for Legal Advice.
 We have a sophisticated understanding of federal administrative laws to help ensure your right to recover compensation for your injuries are properly compensated according to federal laws.